d-luca727/newsletter/README.md

 # Newsletter API
 This is a full-fledged Newsletter API containing all the main features for building a sizable and scalable service.
 It is fully test-driven, every feature implemented is solid, stable and reliable.
-It has been written in pair programming with the book zero2prod

 # How to run it

 Add